 Oh, how times have changed.
-Now that I have years of teaching yoga under my mat, plus the pressure (and noise) that comes with raising a toddler, I find myself relishing the end of my practice.
+Now that I have years of teaching yoga under my mat, plus the pressure (and noise) that comes with raising a child, I find myself relishing the end of my practice.
 I don’t even use the time to catalog my to-do list anymore.
 I simply lie there like a noodle you throw against a wall to see if it’s done.
 So when the “Sound Bath” phenomenon started popping up at fitness and wellness studios everywhere, I knew I had to give it a shot.

 What Exactly Is a Sound Bath?

 Sound bathing is an ancient sound-healing practice that has been used to reduce stress and anxiety for centuries.